Tyrrrz/Tyrrrz.me/src/data/blog-posts/additional-nuget-files-in-new-csproj/Post.md

 [New csproj format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj), among other things, has an option to generate a NuGet package on every successful build.
 It resolves dependencies, target frameworks and documentation automatically and doesn't require a predefined nuspec file as all metadata is now also part of the csproj file.

 Sometimes NuGet packages may require additional files to work -- a native library or a CLI executable, for example.
 These dependencies are not resolved automatically but still need to be somehow included in the package.

 When defining a nuspec file manually, you can include such files by listing them in the `<Files>` section.
-To instruct the referencing project to copy these files to output folder, you can add a targets file which will extend the project file with additional build steps.
+To instruct the referencing project to copy these files to the output folder, you can add a `.targets` file which will extend the build with additional steps.

 You can still resort to using a manually defined nuspec file in the new csproj format by setting the `<NuspecFile>` property, however that's not very fun.

-At the time of writing, this topic is barely covered in documentation and searching yields scarce results, if any.
+At the time of writing, the new csproj format is barely covered in documentation.
 My challenge-driven friend and coworker **Ihor Nechyporuk** spent multiple hours scavenging internet for clues and finally found a way to get it properly working.

+Let's take look at some of the solutions.

 ## Solution for new project formats only